 Recycling at UWM

 From electronics to pallets to ceiling tile, recycling at UWM goes beyond paper and aluminum cans.
 UWM looks to manage and reduce its waste while looking for new recycling outlets and markets to diversify its opportunities.
-Methane from landfills is a greenhouse gas that is over 20 times more harmful to the atmosphere than CO2, making recycling just as important today as it was when the State of Wisconsin first mandated paper recycling on campus over 20 years ago.

 Since 2009, UW-Milwaukee has participated in the international campus waste and recycling competition called RecycleMania, a friendly competition and benchmarking tool for college and university recycling programs to promote waste reduction activities to their campus communities.